Assembling and Erecting Heavy Timber Framework – Post and Beam in the Workplace

 Key criteria assessors look for in your portfolio

-• Award credit for demonstrating accurate interpretation of working drawings, specifications, and method statements when planning the assembly sequence.
+• Award credit for accurately interpreting construction drawings, specifications, and method statements to determine beam sizes, joint connections, and erection sequence.

 Assessment Guidance